pre-commit/action/README.md

     - uses: pre-commit/action@v2.0.0
 ```

-This does a few things:
+This will:

 - clones the code
-- installs python
+- install python
-- sets up the `pre-commit` cache
+- run pre-commit using this action!

 ### using this action with custom invocations